fluidattacks/makes/docs/src/getting-started.md

     ???+ tip

-        We recommend getting the Single-user installation
+        We recommend getting the Multi-user installation
-        if you're new to Nix.
+        for compatibility.

 1. Install Makes: